kintoandar/kintoandar.github.io/_posts/2017-01-17-Survival-guide-to-tech-conferences.md

    * `opensource`
    * `culture`

 When choosing where to spend your time and money, you should try to find out who will be speaking, if there are any presentations that you are eager to watch, if there are any companies attending that you want to get acquainted with, and even what type of audience the event has.
-If we’re talking about a conference that you’ve never heard of, you should also try to do a background check (see previous editions, confirm the feedback on social media, that sort of things).
+If we’re talking about a conference that you’ve never heard of, you should also try to do a background check (see previous editions, confirm the feedback on social media, that sort of thing).

 ---

 #### Step 2 - How to get there
 There are various options on how to attend conferences, like being a speaker, a participant, a sponsor, a volunteer, or even a organizer.
 Since my experience is mostly in the first two categories, I will only focus on them.
 It's not always easy to be a speaker at an event (and I will explain more later on) but, if you want to get out there, you can start by applying to lightning talks or submit papers to the events you’re most fond of.<br>
 <br>
 Then there’s the question of financing your participation.
-Being a speaker might help, since some conferences covers the speaker's’ expenses.
-Paying from your own pocket it’s always an option and might provide more value to your spendings.
+Being a speaker might help, since some conferences cover the speaker's’ expenses.
+Paying from your own pocket is always an option and might provide more value to your spendings.
 Alternatively, your company may have set a budget for training, such as for online courses, certifications and/or conferences, among others.
 I’ve never seen much value on certifications (this could be an entire post all together), but I do see numerous benefits in attending conferences.

 ---